 Chateau La Dauphine History, Overview

-While the modern era of Chateau La Dauphine is quite recent, the estate is one of the older properties in the region dating back to the late 1600’s.
+While the modern era of Chateau La Dauphine is quite recent, the estate is one of the older properties in the region dating back to the late 1600s.
 The beautiful French chateau was built in 1750.
 The property was owned at the time by Louis Dauphin, which is where the estate takes its name from.

 In December 2015, it was announced that Guillaume Halley sold Chateau La Dauphine to the Labrune family, through their personal holding company, FCB SA.
-The is the first Bordeaux wine investment for FCB SA, which until now, focused on technology and the healthcare sector.
-The new owners received approval for organic and biodynamic certification starting with the 2015 vintage.
-In 2016, the Labrune family added to their holdings in Fronsac when they purchased Haut-Ballet from Olivier Decelle.
-Those vines were added to the La Dauphine vineyards.
+The is the first Bordeaux investment for FCB SA, which until now, focused on technology and the healthcare sector.
+They made a second purchase in 2020 when they bought the neighboring estate of Vrai Canon Bouche.

 Chateau La Dauphine Vineyards, Terroir, Grapes, Winemaking

-Chateau La Dauphine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted braised and grilled dishes.
-Chateau La Dauphine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms and pasta.
+Chateau La Dauphine is best paired with all types of classic meat dishes, veal, pork, beef, lamb, duck, game, roast chicken, roasted, braised, and grilled dishes.
+Chateau La Dauphine is also good when matched with Asian dishes, rich fish courses like tuna, mushrooms, and pasta.

 Chateau de La Dauphine is a top value Bordeaux wine and one of the best wines from Fronsac Canon Fronsac.
-It’s filled with lusty, ripe, dark, jammy fruit, soft textures and good concentration.
+It’s filled with lusty, ripe, dark, jammy fruit, soft textures, and good concentration.
 Plus, the wine of Chateau La Dauphine drinks well young.